aws-samples/aws-saas-factory-hybrid-saas-identity/developer-guide.md

 ## High-Level Architecture

-We built HSI as a serverless application using mainly Amazon Cognito, Amazon ApiGateway, AWS Lambda, Amazon DynamoDB as key services among several other.
+We built HSI as a serverless application using mainly Amazon Cognito, Amazon API Gateway, AWS Lambda, Amazon DynamoDB as key services among several other.
 For deployment it is packaged as a CDK construct, as well as CDK App.
 From a SaaS architectural style perspective, it is built as pooled multi-tenant, so you can use a single HSI deployment to support